oconnorian3/simpsons-quiz/README.md

 ## UX/UI ##

-   * A colourful cartoon background was chosen which displays all memebers of the Simpsons family.
-This background gives the site user a clear idea what the theme of the site is about.
+   * A colourful cartoon background was chosen which displays all members of the Simpsons family.
+This background gives the site user a clear idea what the theme of the quiz is about.
    * The website has very clear navigational to allow the user easily start the quiz.
    * There is a fun favicon added of Homer Simpsons Head.